Vitamins and supplements in pregnancy

 You'll need 400 micrograms (mcg) every day until the end of your first trimester (12 weeks).

-Whether you are pregnant, or breastfeeding, you should consider taking a daily vitamin D supplement containing 10mcg.
+Whether you're pregnant or breastfeeding, you should consider taking a daily vitamin D supplement containing 10mcg.

 Where can I get vitamin supplements?

-Yes.
-If you're pregnant, you should avoid supplements and multivitamins containing vitamin A (retinol) - as too much of it can harm your baby's development.
-You should also avoid liver and liver products (including fish liver oil), as they are high in vitamin A.
+You should avoid supplements and multivitamins containing vitamin A (retinol), as too much of it can harm your baby's development.

 Need more advice?